bazel-contrib/SIG-rules-authors/go-tutorial.md

 gazelle_dependencies()
 ```

-The above WORKSPACE file contains specific version numbers for rules_go and gazelle.
+The above WORKSPACE file contains specific version numbers for rules_go and Gazelle.
 Refer to the
-gazelle site to use the latest versions.
+Gazelle site to use the latest versions.
 Also, update the `go_register_toolchains(version = "1.19.1")`
 to the version you would like to use of Go.

 Next, we need a BUILD (BUILD.bazel) file in the root project directory.